 If you have a couple of shipping rates based on product weight, these are also quick to setup in Merchant Center.
 Should your shipping be more complex by depending on product weight, city, and other factors, I suggest leaving the shipping table for now.
 Shipping settings can be passed inside the product feed later on.
 DataFeedWatch, which I’ll suggest in the next chapter for setting up your feed, lets you configure your shipping settings in bulk based on rules like product weight, location, and more.

 Google Search Console is jammed with useful information to boost your exposure and sales via Google.
 Most of the data helps bolster your SEO strategy.

 It will help your advertising by giving you access to the “paid and organic report”.
 The report only tracks text ads, not shopping ads, but you will discover how often the store’s pages show in Google’s free organic results and for what search terms.
 You can spot keywords you are ranking for in Google search results, then use those keywords to optimize your shopping feed.
 To setup Google Search Console for Google Ads:

 - Login with your Google logins.
 I suggest keeping it all under the one Google account for simplicity.

 - Verify the website.
-You can choose one of the four options to allow Google to verify your site.
-Google then communicates with your site to see you own it.
-This tutorial covers the HTML file upload method.
+If you chose to go your own way and verify through the URL prefix, you cannot do so with the HTML file upload method because Shopify disallows such files to be uploaded to a store.
+This tutorial covers the DNS method as it is required by the domain method.
 I think it is the best method because it doesn’t affect your Shopify theme.
 It protects you from an accidental removal of code used in other verification methods, thus keeping your Google verification live.
-When we previously used the meta verification method, we had multiple clients update their theme and remove the verification, which automatically pauses the shopping ads because the Merchant Center account is no longer verified.
+When we previously used the meta verification method, we had multiple clients update their theme and remove the verification, which automatically pauses shopping ads because the Merchant Center account is no longer verified.